saltstack/salt-enhancement-proposals/0065-drop-dunder-utils.md

 * https://github.com/saltstack/salt/pull/62021

 Just to name a few.

+For additional context, a python module which should be loaded by the Salt loader should implement functions, and that's it.
+In rare cases, some of those modules might be defining some helper classes, but it's advisable to move that helper code to a utility module.

 Being utility functions, and given the undesired side-effects shown above, and the potential drawdowns of packing all of them in a Salt loader(the loader does not